Geometry-Aware Cross Modal Alignment for Light Field-LiDAR Semantic Segmentation: Experimental Results

 \subsubsection{Experimental Results}

 To validate the effectiveness of our dataset and multimodal fusion method, we conducted extensive experiments.
 First, we assessed the dataset’s validity by applying established image and light-field semantic segmentation methods, evaluating performance using mean intersection over union (mIoU).
+We conduct extensive evaluations against representative methods across different modalities, including image-based models (e.g., PSPNet~\cite{b15}, DeepLabV3~\cite{b16}, SegFormer~\cite{b19}), light-field-based methods (PSPNet\_LGA~\cite{b81}, CMNeXt~\cite{b6}), LiDAR-only methods (SPVCNN~\cite{b28}, MinkowskiNet~\cite{b27}), and multimodal fusion approaches (PMF~\cite{b30}, 2DPASS~\cite{b4}, MSeg3D~\cite{b5}, DGFusion~\cite{DGfusion}).
+All methods are evaluated under identical settings for a fair comparison, and results are reported in Table~\ref{tab:final result}.